ASTM F1140: Burst and Creep Package Compliance Testing

 ASTM F1140 package testing explains the procedure for determining the ability of packages to withstand internal pressurization.
 As an ISTA and ISO 17025 certified lab, we realize the importance of internal pressurization testing.
-Meeting the ASTM F1140 requirements can be difficult.
+Meeting the requirements of ASTM F1140 burst and creep testing can be difficult.
 We understand the challenges and guide companies through the process.

-Our proven process helps avoid product launch delays.
-Keystone provides the peace of mind that all of your needs will be met.
+Keystone Package Testing’s proven process helps avoid product launch delays.
+Thus, we provide the peace of mind that all of your needs will be met.
 Our accurate test reports are delivered quickly.
-Lastly, Keystone proudly offers competitive pricing and volume discounts.
+Lastly, Keystone offers competitive pricing and volume discounts.

 Summary of Flexible Package Testing Information

 ASTM F1140 package testing covers the ability of a flexible package to withstand internal pressurization.
 This test procedure is also known as package integrity testing or leak testing.
-This package test standard provides insight on package failures from a pressure differential.
+Additionally, the test standard provides insight on package failures from a pressure differential.

 These differentials often occur during sterilization and transportation.
-This package test method is often required for medical packages.
+ASTM F1140 is often required for medical packages.
 Many food packages undergo this testing as well.

 Scope of ASTM F1140 Burst and Creep Shock Testing

-Significance of ASTM F1140 Burst and Creep Testing
+ASTM F1140 Burst and Creep Lab Testing Procedures